8i/UnityPlugin_Documentation_RTD/docs/source/ARKit for iOS.rst

 Export and Build
 ----------------
-Now that's it!
+That's it!
 Simple as.
 It's time to export Xcode projectand deploy it to the device.

 - Menu File > Build Settings, click *Player Settings* and make sure Metal is the first listed in the Inspector window.
 - Click Build, select a folder to export the project.
 If everything went smooth, a Finder window should pop up and shows the exported Xcode project.
 - Double click *Unity-iPhone.xcodeproj* and this should bring up Xcode.
-- Configure Xcode project as follows and hit run:
+- Configure Xcode project as follows.
+You need to pay attention to code signing `if you are new to it <https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7>`_.
+After configuration, hit run:

 .. image:: images/xcode-settings.png
 	:width: 500px